 If you decide you don’t want lights in your basement ceiling because it is so low, a valid option is to install crown molding with LED strip lights.
 This will add indirect light to your basement as the LED strips will sit inside of the molding and reflect the light off the walls and ceiling of your basement.
 Dimmable LED strips can be purchased to give you more control over your lighting.

 Lighted crown molding is easier to install than recessed lighting because it requires less drywall and wiring work.
 For that, you will only need to install one switch box that can be run from an existing light fixture or wall outlet.
 Next, install your molding along the walls near the ceiling and lay the LED strips in the channel along the top of the molding.
-For a more detailed video, follow this link.

 If you want to increase the amount of natural light to your basement, you can use tubular skylights.
 Simply put, tubular skylights are narrow tunnels made of reflective material and covered at both ends that will channel light from the roof of your house to any room within the house.
 This is an extensive project, so you will probably want to hire a contractor.
 Click here to find out more about Tubular Skylights.